Do you know why entity graphs and schema beat backlinks now?

 - ClaudeBot allowed in robots.txt

-- Organization schema present on all revenue pages.
+- The organization schema is present on all revenue pages.

 - One canonical Wikidata ID.